gregalletti/CTF_writeups/MetaCTF2020/README.md

 We are given a PDF file and told that it has been modified to cover a One Time Password: if we simply open it, a black rectangle is shown over the password.
 I first tried to open it on a hex editor and analyze the magic bytes and search if for some reason the password was hidden in the metadata, but nothing.
 I then tried to use ```binwalk``` on the file in order to find possible hidden files, but also nothing.
 The solution was actually simpler: knowing the layer structure of every PDF file we could open with any program like Photoshop or Illustrator and see the original image.
-During the CTF we used an online tool, [this](), but while writing this I tried to also open it in Photoshop.
+During the CTF we used an online tool, [this](), but while writing this I tried to also open it in ```Photoshop```.

 Here is the simple procedure: